 - The relationship between the Association of Southeast Asian Nations (ASEAN) and the Republic of Korea (ROK) has exhibited remarkable mutual cooperation and growing interdependence since the establishment of Dialogue Partnership in 1989.

-- ASEAN is ROK's second largest trading partner and the third largest investment destination, and both sides committed to increase the two-way trade volume to reach USD200 billion by 2020.
+- ASEAN is ROK's second largest trading partner and the third largest investment destination, and both sides committed to increase the two-way trade volume to $US200 billion by 2020.

 - Socio-cultural cooperation between ASEAN and the ROK has been promoted including through various activities during the ASEAN-ROK Culture Exchange Year in 2017.
-In addition to the ASEAN-Korea Centre established in Seoul in 2009, the ROK established an ASEAN Culture House in Busan in 2017 which would serve to boost bilateral cultural cooperation and people-to-people exchanges.
+In addition to the ASEAN-Korea Centre established in Seoul in 2009, the ROK established the ASEAN Culture House in Busan in 2017, which serves to boost bilateral cultural cooperation and people-to-people exchanges.
 ASEAN is the most popular travel destination for Koreans.

 - The next Plan of Action (2021-2025) will provide a comprehensive framework and practical measures to further strengthen the mutually beneficial cooperation.
 The new Plan of Action will place a priority on programs that will have region-wide impacts, including development cooperation, narrowing development gap, and enhancing regional connectivity.

-- The ROK is committed to working together with ASEAN in the ASEAN-led mechanisms such as the ASEAN Plus One, ASEAN Plus Three, ASEAN Regional Forum, ASEAN Defense Ministers' Meeting Plus and East Asia Summit to promote regional peace and prosperity and shape the future regional architecture.
+- The ROK is committed to working together with ASEAN in the ASEAN-led mechanisms including ASEAN Plus Three (APT), East Asia Summit (EAS), ASEAN Regional Forum (ARF), and ASEAN Defense Ministers' Meeting Plus (ADMM Plus) to promote regional peace and prosperity and shape the future regional architecture.
 The ROK reaffirmed its support for ASEAN's central role in these regional frameworks.
-ASEAN acknowledged the active role and contribution of the ROK in promoting EAST Asian integration.
+ASEAN acknowledged the active role and contribution of the ROK in promoting regional integration in East Asia.

-- Our new administration hopes to further strengthen the country's diplomatic relations and to build stronger partnership with ASEAN to the level of those with four global powers under the government of President Moon Jae-in.
+- The ROK government hopes to further strengthen the country's diplomatic relations with ASEAN and build a stronger than ever partnership with ASEAN and develop it to the level that the country enjoys with other global powers.

 The ROK-South Asia Relations